 So, as the importance and reliability of hydropower became known, the technology began to evolve at quite a pace.
 Even at this early stage, the history of hydroelectric energy was well underway.

-The very first hydroelectric project took place in Northumberland, England in 1878.
+The first hydroelectric project occurred in Northumberland, England, in 1878.
 The electricity produced powered a single lamp.
-Just four years later, in Appleton Wisconsin, American's created one of the first hydroelectric plants for wider distribution.
+Just four years later, in Appleton, Wisconsin, American's created one of the first hydroelectric plants for wider distribution.
 The generated power delivered electricity to private and commercial customers.
 Within ten years, we could find hydroelectric power plants dotted across the USA.

-Over the next 40 years, following World War II, the economy and the population grew.
-This resulted in the development of state-owned utilities built hydropower plants3.
-These developments were seen throughout the Soviet Union, Japan, North America and Western Europe.
+The economy and population grew over the next 40 years following World War II.
+This resulted in the development of state-owned utilities built hydropower plants2.
+These developments were seen throughout the Soviet Union, Japan, North America, and Western Europe.

-As the demand for energy grew, hydropower became a feasible solution.
-Energy-intensive industries such as steelworks and aluminium began to draw their energy demands from hydropower.
+As the energy demand grew, hydropower became a feasible solution.
+Energy-intensive industries such as steelworks and aluminum began to draw their energy demands from hydropower.

-As the 20th century started to head into it's final few decades, countries such as Brazil and China began to lead the way5.
+As the 20th century started to head into its final few decades, countries such as Brazil and China began to lead the way4.
 In 1984, the Itaipu Dam, located between Brazil and Paraguay, had the ability to produce 12,600 MW.
-More recently Itaipu upgraded to 14,000 MW capacity.
+More recently, Itaipu upgraded to a 14,000 MW capacity.

 The Three Gorges Dam in China is the only hydropower plant to produce more power, generating an impressive 22,500 MW.

-Appreciation for the technology was growing once again.
-Largely due to the way in which it was helping to combat climate change, poverty and enhance prosperity4.
-So, the way in which projects were planned, developed and operated improved to meet these changing criteria.
+Appreciation for the technology was growing again, primarily due to how it was helping to combat climate change and poverty and enhance prosperity3.
+So, the way in which projects were planned, developed, and operated improved to meet these changing criteria.

-In fact, there is research pointing to the link between economic growth, water storage and hydropower2.
-This proves that there is more to hydroelectric energy than many realise.
+In fact, there is research pointing to the link between economic growth, pumped storage, and hydropower.
+This proves that there is more to hydroelectric energy than many realize.
 And a great deal more developments to come.

 Of course, the history of hydroelectric energy has brought us to where we are today.
-The developments and progress have meant that hydropower is going to continue to be the worlds largest type of renewable energy.
-Certainly near term.
-The potential of this renewable source of energy remains huge and much of it is still untapped6.
-The expectation is that it will continue to grow through Asia and Africa.
+The developments and progress have meant that hydropower is going to continue to be the world's largest type of renewable energy.

 The figures are also impressive.
 The IHA, reporting in its Hydropower Status Report, cites the installed capacity had increased to 1,267GW in 2017.
-The same year the world generated 4,185 TWh in total.
+In the same year, the world generated 4,185 TWh in total.